 If you have trouble getting a bus to Sapareva Banya, you may just want to splurge on a taxi to get you the rest of the way there.
 A taxi to the chairlift which marks the starting point of the 7 Lakes hike should cost around 30 leva and take 45 minutes.
 This can be a good option if you have a group.
 You’ll want to tell the driver to take you to Pionerska Hut.

 Alternately, from Sapareva Banya, you’ll still need to take a shuttle bus which leaves when full.
 You can find these in front of the municipality hall.
 The price isn’t fixed but should be somewhere around 5 to 7 leva per person.
 It’s a better option if you’re traveling solo.

-When you arrive, you have two choices: to take the lift to the Rila Lakes hut where the hike starts (18 leva or 9 euros return, or 10 leva/5 euros one way) or hiking all the way to the hut.
+When you arrive, you have two choices: to take the lift to the Rila Lakes hut where the hike starts (the Rila Lakes lift price is 18 leva or 9 euros return, or 10 leva/5 euros one way) or hiking all the way to the hut.